dennislee928/dennis-s-note-vault/ietls sprint/Final GA Dash.md

 ___
 Changes in 6 types of annual expenditure by local authorities in Someland in 1980, 1990 and 2000 are presented in the graphs.
 In general,   most expenditure decreased and higher education cost the most.

 It is clear that the percentage of transportation expenditure grew most significantly by 6%.
-It dropped from 16%  in 1980 to just 6% in 1990, followed by a sharply increase and peaked at 22% in 2000.
+It dropped from 16%  in 1980 to just 6% in 1990, followed by a sharp increase and peaked at 22% in 2000.
 Likely, the percentage of environmental services increased steadily from 4% in 1980 to 9% in 2000.
-By contrast,  the percentage of K-12 education as well as the percentage of higher education expenditure both decreased by 7%, while other
+By contrast,  the percentage of K-12 education as well as the percentage of higher education expenditure both decreased by 7%, while the percentage of other expenditure decreased  by 5% over the same period.

 In addition,  percentage of higher education was always the highest one over the period.It was even more the sum of   the percentages of K-12 education and transportation in 2000.